yojiwatanabe/TSC-Ferret/README.md

 make
 python
 ```
+User can also use regular expression for search query.
+The program will look for characters that match with the regular expression.
+If the regular expression search finds a result inside the line being searched the program includes the line in the output.
+The user does not have to specify the program to use regex search.
+But the user has to be careful while using search queries that contains characters used in regular expression syntax.
+Such characters have to be escaped using a back slash `\`.

 ### Filters
 There are three available filters in TSC Search.
 These filters can be used to output data with only the desired ip or repository.